LemmySmackett/LemmySmackettCom/content/stories/general/tattoo.md

 mature: false
 extreme: false
 ---
-There once was a wrinkled, old body, covered in tattoos.
+There once was a wrinkled body, covered in tattoos.

 The body belonged to an old man, feared by neighbors and strangers alike, for his tale was told in the ink.